5 of the Best Ethical Eats in Australia’s Capital - Canberra13 Apr 2017

-4. Kingsland – Is Canberra's fully vegan restaurant.
-Located in the heart of Dickson, don’t be fooled by their ‘typical-looking’ Asian menu.
-Their cuisine is based around 'mock'-meats, which have a diverse range of tastes and textures – all super tasty, protein packed, and environmentally guilt-free!
+4. Kingsland – This is Canberra's fully vegan restaurant.
+It's located in the heart of Dickson and don’t be fooled by their ‘typical-looking’ Asian menu.
+Their cuisine is based around enough 'mock'-meats to have a diverse range of tastes and textures.
+And all of them are super tasty, protein packed, and environmentally guilt-free!
 I highly recommend the Bird's Nest and crispy 'chicken' (tofu) balls.
 Tea is also a freebie with any meal.

 Image: Laura Bishop Facebook

 5. My Rainbow-Dreams Cafe – This cute Dickson café is fully vegetarian, and run by the disciples of the Sri Chinmoy spiritual movement.
 Check out the colourful and healthy menu, which includes ‘rainbow’ wraps, filled with beetroot salad, tabouli, lettuce, carrot and sprouts, lemon-tahini dressing and either a hummus or tuscan bean paté.
 Perfect food for a healthy mind, body and soul!

 Those featured share in several Fair Food Forager icons and are feeding you a meal and drink for an average of $15 - $20.
 Supplies and groceries are also available at some destinations.